davideganna/NBA_Bet/README.md

 ![Figure_1](https://user-images.githubusercontent.com/52606991/145692119-f67c513c-2d7c-48a1-bd85-de689b8f5a7b.png)

-The simulation combines a 500-tree RF model stacked with an Elo model to bet only on matches predicted by both the models.
+The simulation combines a 500-tree RF model stacked with an Elo model to bet only on matches predicted by both models.
 Bets amount are found using Kelly's criterion, with an initial bankroll of 100€.

+## Disclaimer

+Gambling involves risk.
+The author does not encourage or promote gambling in any way, nor the author takes any responsibilities for losses associated with the utilization of the software.
+The utilization NBA Bet is only intended for legal age people.